Credit points: 15

 Subject year levelYear Level 5 - Masters

-Prerequisites Must be admitted in one of the following courses: SGBB or SMBB or SMBM or SMBT All other students require coordinator approval
+Prerequisites Must be enrolled in one of the following courses: SGBB, SMBB, SMBM or SMBT.
+All other students require coordinator approval.

 Graduate capabilities & intended learning outcomes